ethereum/eth2.0-pm/eth2.0-implementers-calls/call_021.md

 **Vitalik Buterin**: On research-side there's a list of To-Do's for Proof-of-Custody and Shard Blocks.

-Discovered our approach to light clients, involving Fiat Shimmering and Active Experts, didn't make sense.
+Discovered our approach to light clients, involving Fiat Shimmering and Active indices roots, didn't make sense.

-Found a simpler approach: Sign over the committee's route and allow clients to verify the committee's route directly.
+Found a simpler approach: Sign over the committee's root and allow clients to verify the committee's root directly.
 There's still some decisions to what committees are for each slot and how those committees change.

 In general:
-  * Phase 0, including in the blocks a route of the crosslink committees should be fine
+  * Phase 0, including in the blocks a root of the crosslink committees should be fine
-  * Phase 1, including a route of the persistent committees
+  * Phase 1, including a root of the persistent committees

 We get nice, really efficient, light clients.
 There's still just parameters to decide.